xZepyx/nucleus-shell/.github/README.md

 > * **Before reporting an issue:**
   If you encounter a problem in the current release, please first test against the latest source code by cloning the repository (`git clone ...`).
 This ensures you are not reporting an issue that has already been fixed.
   Only open an issue if the problem is still reproducible on the latest source.
-> * Visit the [colorschemes](https://github.com/xZepyx/nucleus-colorschemes) repo to get some custom themes for nucleus-shell
+> * Head over to the [colorschemes](https://github.com/xZepyx/nucleus-colorschemes) repo to get some custom themes for nucleus-shell
+> * Also have a look at the [plugins](https://github.com/xZepyx/nucleus-plugins) repo to get some plugins for nucleus-shell
 ---

 <h2 align="center">✦ Previews ✦</h2>